Product set growth in virtual subgroups of mapping class groups: Applications to virtual subgroups of mapping class groups

 \subsection{Product set growth in mapping class groups}

 We now move on to the more general case of subgroups of mapping class groups.
+We begin by considering only the pure subgroups, which allows us to get a product set growth result that we can then extend to all virtual subgroups.

-The general structure of the proof is the same as in the previous section.
+The general structure of the proof for pure subgroups is the same as in the previous section.
 That is, we consider our subgroup as a subgroup of a direct product.
 With the exception of certain cases, we show that each of the factor groups in the direct product satisfy uniform product set growth.
-We then apply \Cref{Factors1} to get growth for the whole subgroup.
+We can then apply \Cref{Factors1} to get growth for the whole subgroup.

-We begin with the case where our subgroup stabilises the connected components of its active subsurface.